Chirag-ahir/JAVA-All-Basic/README.md

 1. Dynamic polymorphism: Dynamic polymorphism is a process in which a call to an overridden method is resolved at run time.
 That's why it's called runtime polymorphism.
 Ex.
 Method overriding<br>
 2. Static polymorphism:  A polymorphism that is resolved during compile time is known as static polymorphism. - Compile time polymorphism Ex.
 Method overloading<br>

+why do we need polymorphism ?<br>
+It provides reusability to the code.
+The classes that are written, tested and implemented can be reused multiple times.<br>
+A single variable can be used to store multiple data values.<br>
+With lesser lines of code, it becomes easier for the programmer to debug the code.

+what is coercion ?<br>
+Coercion deals with implicitly converting one type of object into a new object of a different kind.

 ![image](https://user-images.githubusercontent.com/72852725/199137766-3334cbab-857a-4f98-b9a6-6aca76a6ef89.png)